About BUC 2025

 BUC 2025 ONLINE

-The online knock-out rounds and quarterfinal are on 12, 19 and 26 February 2025 between teams from across the UK and Ireland for places in the live semi-final and final at University of Cambridge on 20 August 2025.
-Five sets of 10 questions in each one.
+The online knock-out rounds and quarterfinal were in February 2025 between 31 teams from across the UK and Ireland for places in the live semi-final and final at University of Cambridge on 20 August 2025.
+There were five sets of 10 questions in each round.

-All will be streamed live and recorded to view later on our Botanical University Challenge YouTube Channel.
+All were recorded to view later on our Botanical University Challenge YouTube Channel.
 The Third Student Botany Festival will start in the evening 20 August and continue until 22 August 2025.

 ROUND 1 RESULTS